dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 it was associated with a £2.50 “loss”, which would be easier than doing the same to a £30 hard-copy.

-### But I hate paperbacks and I love my kindle
+### But I hate paperbacks and I love my kindle/nook

 ... and that's OK.
 What this section wants to convey is more something in the lines of *"Choose your preferred medium"*.
 Whichever works best.
+Some specific notes for e-readers at the end of the post.

-## Alternate between "fact" and "fiction" titles
+## Alternate between “fact” and “fiction” titles

 Maybe the most “personal” one, in the area that it might not be applicable to everyone.
 Alternating between fiction and non fiction titles helps to: enjoy